Philadelphia Seat Belt Failure Attorneys

 In our experience, "lap only" belt designs are among the worst design defects.
 This design can cause deadly internal bleeding or organ injuries.
 Up until the late 1980s, shoulder belts were not mandatory in the rear seats of most cars in the United States.
 In fact, lap / shoulder belts were not required for rear seats of vehicles until 1989.
 Many of those older vehicles are still out on the road today.

 At The Beasley Firm, we believe that lap seat belts may be among the most dangerous auto defect problems in existence today.
-Our skilled Philadelphia product liability lawyers and experts have worked on multiple cases where a catastrophic injury or death was caused by use of lap seat belts.
+Our skilled Philadelphia lawyers and experts have worked on multiple cases where a catastrophic injury or death was caused by used of lap seat belts.

 Our product liability lawyers have been able to prove that: